-If you have a terrible history of the shin splints, then consider slightly shortening your normal stride—roughly 10 percent.
+Next, shorten your stride.
+If you have a terrible history of shin splints, then consider slightly shortening your normal stride—roughly 10 percent.

 So, invest at least a couple of weeks purposely running with a relatively short stride.

-Last up, improve your cadence, which is the number of steps you take per minute.
+Lastly, improve your cadence, which is the number of steps you take per minute.

 To determine your cadence, count your foot strikes on one side for one minute, then multiply that by two.